Stock Images – Best Practice Guide

 Don’t Pick the First Image You Set Eyes On

-When browsing stock imagery, the first images to appear in the search are generally the most used.
-If you want to stand out from the crowd and avoid using imagery that appears elsewhere, take the time to look at everything on offer.
 There are many hidden gems to be found, often much further down the page.
-Opting for the same stock images as other brands are not only confusing, it’s less original, even if the copy sitting alongside the image is unique.
+Opting for the same stock images as other brands is confusing and less original, even if the copy sitting alongside the image is unique.

 Don’t Use Abstract Images Or Figures: Guide To Stock Images

-Unless there is a particular reason for using abstract or computer-generated imagery, such as visual effects seen in video games, like those offered by many of the casinos recommended, it’s wise to avoid this format, as it’s more suited to moving imagery in movies, games, and television programs.
+Unless there is a particular reason for using abstract or computer-generated imagery, such as visual effects seen in video games, as those offered by many of the casinos recommended, it’s wise to avoid this format, as it’s more suited to moving imagery in movies, games, and television programs.

 Select Images That Strengthen Your Brand Identity

 As well as choosing imagery that compliments your web content, think about what it will bring to your brand.
 Strong, carefully selected images should entice your target audience and reinforce your product or service.
-On this note, steer away from stock images that will clash with your brand’s visual identity.
-Even if the imagery looks picture-perfect, this doesn’t mean it will enhance your brand’s tone of voice.
-It’s also good to remember that not all imagery works across all platforms, especially when sizes vary.
-For example, web banners have much tighter height constraints than full-page adverts.
+On this note, avoid stock images that clash with your brand’s visual identity.

 Avoid Passing Off Other People’s Work As Your Own